bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Now, if I test this page and I come over to my events page and refresh here, I now have a link to Google.
-When I click it, I get, \"Sorry, no Google for you,\" and the page does not go to Google.
-But it\'s the **event.preventDefault** that\'s keeping it from going into Google.
+When I click it, I get, &quot;Sorry, no Google for you,&quot; and the page does not go to Google.
+But it&apos;s the **event.preventDefault** that&apos;s keeping it from going into Google.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 392.  (###) ~~~~~~~~~~~~~~~~~~~-->